just331/CS5352/README.md

 2. Write Bytes - 201705 Bytes

 ![ScreenShot](https://github.com/just331/CS5352/blob/master/Project%201/p1_quad-probing_results.PNG)

-Based upon reviewing the results it was shown that the program that had implemented quadratic probing came out on top.
-While the two functions had somewhat similar statistics, the quadratic probing program was able to hash the randomly generated list of 100000 numbers in about half the time as the separate (inserting into the hash took 310.198 ms vs 608.374 ms in the separate chaining program).
-Furthermore, the Quadratic probing program used less memory (in terms of RSS and VSS) compared to the separate chaining program, though it was at the expense in the number of page faults seen.

 ### Concurrent Running
 Below is a screenshot of both programs running in current to see the effects they have on a system when they are ran as threads at the same time.